 For Sale: The images in my photographic portfolio are for sale, as are my original drawings and prints.
 Prices on application.

 I finished working on a commission for a new Visual Poem and have been regularly attending life-drawing sessions.Video of my Visual Poem work process is available here.

-This year, I am taking part again in our Open House Weekends.
+This year, I again took part in our Open House Weekends.
 I'm House no. 11.
-There will be Visual Poem and iPad drawing works by me, jewellery by Kochi Okada, Posession Portraits by Jane Dorner and sculpture by John Brown.
+There were Visual Poem and iPad drawing works by me, jewellery by Kochi Okada, Posession Portraits by Jane Dorner and sculpture by John Brown.

-I'll also be part of the Open House Weekends Treasure Hunt.
+Our House was also part of the Open House Weekends Treasure Hunt.
 See my own website Open House page here.